 in the North Lakes area of The Lake District

-Two self-catering holiday cottages - BLEABERRY LODGE and COMB BECK, a studio apartment - LANEFOOT LOFT, and a campsite - LANEFOOT FARM CAMPSITE, all in the idyllic village of THORNTHWAITE.
+Two self-catering holiday cottages - BLEABERRY LODGE and COMB BECK cottage, a studio apartment - LANEFOOT LOFT, and a campsite - LANEFOOT FARM CAMPSITE, all in the idyllic village of THORNTHWAITE.

 THORNTHWAITE is a small village situated in the NORTH WESTERN AREA of the LAKE DISTRICT NATIONAL PARK, beneath WHINLATTER FOREST, and midway between Bassenthwaite Lake and Derwentwater.

 THORNTHWAITE is just 3 miles from the busy market town of KESWICK.

 THORNTHWAITE is an excellent base for touring the NORTH LAKES.
 The well known fells of Catbells, Grizedale Pike, Great Gable, and Skiddaw are all easily accessible.